JuliaLang/www.julialang.org/downloads/platform.md

 You can uninstall Julia by deleting Julia.app and the packages directory in `~/.julia`.
 Multiple Julia.app binaries can co-exist without interfering with each other.
 If you would also like to remove your preferences files, remove `~/.juliarc.jl` and `~/.julia_history`.

 ## Linux and FreeBSD

 It is strongly recommended that the official generic binaries from the downloads page be used to install Julia on Linux and FreeBSD.
-The following command downloads the latest Julia version and makes a symlink to allow the `julia` command to find the binary:
+The following command downloads the latest Julia version in your home directory.
+The last line demonstrates how to start `julia`:

 ```
+cd ~
 wget https://julialang-s3.julialang.org/bin/linux/x64/{{stable_release_short}}/julia-{{ stable_release }}-linux-x86_64.tar.gz
-tar -xvzf julia-{{ stable_release }}-linux-x86\_64.tar.gz
+tar zxvf julia-{{ stable_release }}-linux-x86_64.tar.gz
-ln -s "$PWD"/julia-{{ stable_release }}/bin/julia ~/.local/bin/
+~/julia-{{ stable_release }}/bin/julia
 ```

 ### More Detailed Instructions and Explanation